 About Jeff:

+Right now he enjoys shooting with a Canon 5D Mark IV, a Hasselblad 500cm, and a Agfa Isolette III.
 Please feel free to check out his work at his facebook page or at his etsy store and if you need some light modifiers or some of his books you can check out his store here.

 For the last few years, I have been exploring a technique called "light painting" in my night photography, which involves selecting certain elements of the foreground and "painting" those elements with flashlights during a shot that lasts no more than a few moments.
 This allows for interesting experiments with angles of light, and is a means to draw the viewer's attention to different portions of the image, the way a painter might highlight elements of a painting.
 Rather than Photoshopping together my images, I can use this technique to capture the stars the way they really were at a particular time and place.